-When most patients think about Botox and Derma Fillers, they may think of someone who is having cosmetic work done in a plastic surgeon’s office.
+When most patients think about Botox® and dermal fillers, they may think of someone who is having cosmetic work done in a plastic surgeon’s office.
 However, these two procedures are often used in dentistry because of the benefits that they offer to patients.
-It is important to come in for a full examination and series of x-rays to determine if you’re a viable candidate for either Botox or a Derma Filler.
+At One Fine Smile, our cosmetic dentist provide top notch Botox® and dermal filler treatment in Oak Park to give you an extra dose of confidence.

-Botox and Derma Fillers can be used in the dental field for a range of different reasons.
+How are Botox® and Dermal Fillers Used in Dentistry?Botox® and dermal fillers can be used in the dental field for a range of different reasons.
 Most often, our doctors use these two products to alleviate pain associated with the temporomandibular joint.
-Pain in this area can become a major problem in a patient’s life and can cause an issue with range of motion of the jaw.
-Botox and Derma Fillers work to help relax the joint so that there is less pain and tension in this area.
-Botox can help these tense and overactive muscles relax, thus reducing the pain associated with dental disorders.
+Pain in this area can become a major problem in a patient’s life and can cause an issue with the jaw’s range of motion.
+Botox® and dermal fillers work to help relax the joint so that there are less pain and tension in this area.
+Botox® can help these tense and overactive muscles relax, thus reducing the pain associated with dental disorders.

 - Patients who suffer from temporomandibular joint pain and problems

 - Patients who want to improve facial structure after cosmetic dental procedures